AroraShreshth/wasender/docs/groups.md

 ### 2. Send Message to a Group

-Use the standard `wasender.send()` method.
+Use the standard `wasenderapi.send()` method.
 The `to` field in the message payload should be the Group JID.

 ```typescript
 // examples/send-group-message.ts